 What’s a sole proprietorship?

-A sole proprietorship is pretty much the simplest form of business structure—it’s a business owned by one person that is unincorporated (which just means that it’s not a separate legal entity from the person who owns it).
+A sole proprietorship is pretty much the simplest form of business structure—it’s a business owned by one person and is unincorporated (which just means that it’s not a separate legal entity from the person who owns it).

 What are the advantages of a sole proprietorship?

-- It’s inexpensive—there’s no fee to start a sole proprietorship
+- It’s inexpensive.
+There’s no fee to start a sole proprietorship.

-- Uncomplicated taxes—Since a sole proprietorship isn’t taxed separately, you can just deduct most business losses on your personal tax return.
+- Uncomplicated taxes.
+Since a sole proprietorship isn’t taxed separately, you can just deduct most business losses on your personal tax return.
 No extra tax form required.

 But there is one major disadvantage to a sole proprietorship.

 What are the disadvantages of a sole proprietorship?